pysat/pysat/docs/tutorial_iteration.rst

 Iteration
 ---------

-The seasonal analysis loop is repeated commonly:
+The seasonal analysis loop is commonly repeated in data analysis:

 .. code:: python

+   vefi = pysat.Instrument(platform='cnofs', name='vefi', tag='dc_b')
-   date_array = pysat.utils.time.create_date_range(start,stop)
+   date_array = pysat.utils.time.create_date_range(start, stop)
    for date in date_array:
        vefi.load(date=date)
        print('Maximum meridional magnetic perturbation ', vefi['dB_mer'].max())

 Iteration support is built into the Instrument object to support this and similar cases.
-The whole VEFI data set may be iterated over on a daily basis using
+The whole of a data set may be iterated over on a daily basis using

 .. code:: python

     for vefi in vefi:
 	    print('Maximum meridional magnetic perturbation ', vefi['dB_mer'].max())

 Each loop of the python for iteration initiates a vefi.load() for the next date, starting with the first available date.
 By default the instrument instance will iterate over all available data.
 To control the range, set the instrument bounds,

 .. code:: python